-\\\ The President shall notify the faculty unit employee in writing of the final decision on the promotion no later than June 15. per CBA 14.9
+^{} The President shall notify the faculty unit employee in writing of the final decision on the promotion no later than June 15. per CBA 14.9

-Timetable for Periodic Evaluation of Lecturers - 2020-21 AY
+Timetable for Periodic Evaluation of Lecturers - 2021-22 AY

 Chair/Dept Comm.
 Eval College Dean/College Eval Call for FAR FAR Due File Access Due Comm.
-Due AP notifies faculty who are scheduled to be reviewed Full-time Lecturers - 1 yr apt Feb.
+Due FAD notifies faculty who are scheduled to be reviewed Full-time Lecturers - 1 yr apt Feb.
 1 Mar.
 15 Mar.
-19 May 3 N/A Full-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
+21 May 6 N/A Full-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
 1 Mar.
 15 Mar.
-19 Apr.
-16 May 17 Department/ college notifies faculty who are scheduled to be reviewed Part-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
+21 Apr.
+18 May 9 Department/ college notifies faculty who are scheduled to be reviewed If applicable (based on department) Part-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
 1 Mar.
 15 Mar.
-19 Apr.
-16 May 17 All other PT Lecturers If applicable Department/ college notifies faculty who are scheduled to be reviewed If applicable (based on department) Part-time Lecturers Feb.
+21 Apr.
+18 May 9 All other PT Lecturers If applicable Department/ college notifies faculty who are scheduled to be reviewed If applicable (based on department) Part-time Lecturers Feb.
 1 Mar.
 15 Mar.
-19 May 3 N/A
+21 May 6 N/A

-\\ This date shall serve as the specific deadline date at which time the Working Personnel Action File is declared complete per CBA 15.12b
+^{} This date shall serve as the specific deadline date at which time the Working Personnel Action File is declared complete per CBA 15.12b